 What Radiator Coolant Color To Use Green or Red?

 Never mix Red and Green coolant, they will gum up your cores in the radiator.
-If you need to swap coolant colors please flush out the old coolant and refill with the new.
+If you need to swap coolant colors please flush out the old coolant and refill it with the new.

 Genuine Toyota and Lexus long-life red coolant can be brought from here.
 It’s pre-mixed and ready to go.
 But you can use the cheaper generic coolant if you are out of warranty.

 If your radiator cap is leaking or not sealing properly, you will have overheating issues as the radiator circuit can not build up the pressure required for optimum pressure.
 Replace your radiator cap.
 Another issue can be a blocked overflow pipe.
 The Overflow pipe and Tank is designed to act as an overflow container.

 As the coolant gets hot it expands and overflows into the container.
 As it cools it is redrawn back into the Radiator thus always maintaining a full radiator.
 If this pipe is blocked it will cause excess pressure to build up in the radiator and the water pump won’t be able to pump coolant around effectively.
 To clear this blockage take off the overflow pipe and use a piece of wire to poke through the blockage, rinse with fresh water, and blow through the pipe to check it is clear.

-I have seen this blocked pipe issues with a few cars now complaining about overheating problems and once the pipe is clear all the problems disappear.
+I have seen these blocked pipe issues with a few cars now complaining about overheating problems and once the pipe is clear all the problems disappear.

 A Thermostat is a very reliable piece of hardware.
 The function of the thermostat is to restrict the amount of coolant flow that can move around the engine block thus maintaining the optimum temperature range for the motor.